Agricultural Business Management (ABM) Learning Outcomes

 1. Explain microeconomic theory at the intermediate level, including producer theory, how markets work and prices are formulated, market failure and its causes, and welfare theory.

-2. Analyze natural resource and environmental management issues, including the management of specific resources (such as fishery, forests, land, and water), by applying economics theory and tools such as: a.
-Efficiency concepts and other criteria for evaluating environmental and resource management and policy. b.
-Externalities and imperfect market structures. c.
-Basic policy instruments to control externalities (including taxes, standards, subsidies, liability rules, and voluntary approaches.
+2. Analyze natural resource and environmental management issues, including the management of specific resources (such as fishery, forests, land, and water), by applying relevant economic theory and tools.

 3. Apply statistics and regression techniques to economic data and models and evaluate results.